improvedk/improve.dk/source/_posts/converting-between-base-2-10-and-16-in-t-sql/converting-between-base-2-10-and-16-in-t-sql.md

 ## Converting using Google

 If you've got an internet connection, the quickest and simplest way is often to just use Google.
-We can convert the above number using “in X” queries:
+We can convert the above number using "in X" queries:

 [493202384 in hex](http://www.google.dk/search?sourceid=chrome&ie=UTF-8&q=493202384+in+hex)
 [493202384 in binary](http://www.google.dk/search?sourceid=chrome&ie=UTF-8&q=493202384+in+binary)